• Skip to content

 We are eager to hear about your academic and/or professional background, how your research might align with our university's strengths, and the skills and experiences you hope to bring to research study.

 Your application should be carefully written to show your potential to the full.
-To make sure you have the best chance of success, we require all applications to be supported by a member of our academic staff who is interested in supervising your reseach project.
+To make sure you have the best chance of success, we require all applications to be supported by a member of our academic staff who is interested in supervising your research project.
 You will be applying with their name included in your application.

 If you do not yet have a potential supervisor to support your application, you should make contact with a member of our academic staff by email.